njcolvin/njcolvin.github.io/_posts/2023-03-05-divide-and-conquer.md

 We saw that $$L = \log_c{n}$$ when $$n_0 = 1$$ because $$n/c^L = n_0$$ is the base case.
 We also saw there are exactly $$r^L = r^{\log_c{n}} = n^{\log_c{r}}$$ leaves.
 The last key fact was really that the values of the leaves sum to $$n^{\log_c{r}} \cdot \Theta(1) = \Theta(n^{\log_c{r}})$$.<d-cite key="fox2023"></d-cite>

 The sum we just saw is a [geometric series](https://en.wikipedia.org/wiki/Geometric_series), whose asymptotic growth is given by the largest term in the series.
-With this in mind, there are three common cases where the sum is actually easy to evaluate:
+With this in mind, there are three common cases where the running time is easy to evaluate:

 1. **Decreasing**: if every term in the series is a constant factor smaller than the previous term, then the running time is dominated by the value at the root of the tree, and $$T(n) = \Theta(f(n))$$.
 2. **Equal**: if all terms in the series are equal, then $$T(n) = \Theta(f(n) \log{n})$$.
 Merge sort falls under this case.
-3. **Increasing**: if every term in the series is a constant factor larger than the previous term, then the running time is dominated by the sum of leaf values, so $$T(n) = \Theta(n^{\log_c{n}})$$.
+3. **Increasing**: if every term in the series is a constant factor larger than the previous term, then the running time is dominated by the sum of leaf values, so $$T(n) = \Theta(n^{\log_c{r}})$$.